When the Scales Don’t Make Sense

-If you’ve started to work out and feel like you’re really improving your lifestyle and fitness level yet you’re still you’re not experiencing that little number on the scale going down it can be demotivating.
-Many times though, it doesn’t mean that you’re not making progress – far from it actually – it’s just that sometimes the number on the scale can be deceiving and progress is measured better in other ways.
+If you’ve started working out and feel like you’re really improving your fitness level, yet you’re still not seeing that little number on the scale going down, it can be demotivating.
+Many times though, it doesn’t mean that you’re not making progress – far from it actually.
+It’s just that sometimes the number on the scale can be deceiving.
+Progress can in fact be measured better in other ways.

-Here are a few possible explanations as to why health improvements don’t always show up on the scale along with a few suggestions to alternative ways of measuring your progress.
+Here are a few possible explanations as to why health improvements don’t always show up on the scale.
+We’ve also included a few alternative ways of measuring your progress.

 Reason’s why the number might not be dropping:

-1) When losing weight through exercise and a proper diet the scale may remain unchanged (or even go up!!) if you’re losing fat, yet gaining muscles.
-It may be contra intuitive but the fact is that on a scale muscles will weigh more than fat and that might be the reason you’re not seeing the number going down.
+1) When losing weight through exercise and a proper diet the scale may remain unchanged (or even go up!!).
+This is because you may be losing fat and gaining muscle at the same time.
+It may be counterintuitive but the fact is that on a scale muscles will weigh more than fat and that might be the reason you’re not seeing the number going down.

-2) Another reason why the number on the scale might not be going down is that you’ve started to exercise more and are therefore also hungrier.
-If you are then eating more this could mean that you’re just maintaining your weight although you’re getting healthier.
-In order for there to be an actual fat loss, be aware of the balance between how many calories you take in and how many calories you burn.
+2) Another reason why the scales might not be going down is that you’ve started to exercise more, and are, therefore, also hungrier.
+If you are then eating more this could mean that you’re maintaining your weight – even though you’re getting healthier.
+In order for there to be an actual weight loss, be aware of the balance between how many calories you take in and how many calories you burn.
 Remember that there is no need to walk around being hungry because of your increased exercise (!)
-Just make sure to eat the right things that will keep you full for longer such as protein and the right kind of carbs (for more information about this, check out the nutrition section).
+Just make sure to eat the right things that will keep you full for longer such as protein, fibre and wholemeal carbohydrates.

-3) Finally, a reason why you’re not seeing the weight dropping on the scale can be if you’re not using it at the same time of day.
+3) Finally, a reason why you’re not seeing the weight dropping can be if you’re not using it at the same time of day.
 For you to compare your weight and get a fair estimate you need to make sure that your body is as similar as possible on as many factors as possible.
-Stepping on to the scale in the morning on an empty stomach after a proper night’s sleep will naturally be lighter than if you’re using the weight at the end of the day with all that you’ve eaten in your stomach.
+Stepping onto the scale in the morning on an empty stomach after a proper night’s sleep will naturally be lighter than if you’re using the weight at the end of the day with all that you’ve eaten in your stomach.